 “Let the questions be your guide,” he adds.
 “Go through the ranking process and test those things that have the most promise of delivering an ROI on your testing efforts.”

-This isn’t a perfect process, as it requires ongoing trial-and-error to see what action is actually worth investing time and resources into.
+This isn’t a perfect process, as it requires ongoing trial and error to see which action is actually worth investing time and resources into implementing.
+The more you do it, the easier and more effective it will get.

 Ranking Optimization Opportunities